perry-mitchell/perrymitchell.net/src/posts/2013-06-24-php-curl-sessions/index.md

 layout: post
 title: PHP cURL with Sessions
 excerpt: There are often times when you need to pull remote content in your PHP script from another server.
-T...
+There are numerous ways you can do this, but the be...
+slug: php-curl-sessions
+permalink: article/php-curl-sessions/index.html
 date: 2013-06-24
 updatedDate: 2013-06-24
 tags: